-(A painting by Raja Ravi Varma depicting the 3rd Duke of Buckingham being greeted by Maharajah Ayilyam Thirunal and Visakham Thirunal of Travancore)
+(Painting by Raja Ravi Varma depicting the 3rd Duke of Buckingham being greeted by Maharaja Ayilyam Thirunal and Visakham Thirunal of Travancore)

 3. At the age of 18, Varma married 12-year-old Bhageerthi Bayi of the royal house of Mavelikkara.
 The couple were blessed with two sons and three daughters.
 One of his daughters, Mahaprabha Amma, features in some of his most famous paintings.

 (A painting by Ravi Varma of his daughter Mahaprabha Amma, with one of her sons)